kudobuilder/kudo/keps/draft-ephemeral-test-environments.md

 [Terraform](http://terraform.io/) will be used to provision Kubernetes clusters and other infrastructure for use in test jobs.
 With Terraform, we can provision Kubernetes clusters in every major provider, as well as on-premise.
 As Terraform is a general purpose infrastructure as code tool, we are also not limited to provisioning Kubernetes clusters.

-We will use the [Rancher terraform-controller](https://github.com/rancher/terraform-controller) to manage Terraform state directly in Kubernetes.
+We create a Terraform Kubernetes controller ("TerraformController") to manage Terraform state directly in Kubernetes.
 With it, we can create new Terraform deployments, delete Terraform deployments, and fetch their outputs natively in Kubernetes.

-The terraform-controller consumes Terraform modules from Git, which allows maintaining Terraform modules for each test environment in a Git repository.
+The TerraformController consumes Terraform modules from Git, which allows maintaining Terraform modules for each test environment in a Git repository.

-To ensure that a minimum number of test environments are always ready to use, a new Framework (called "ClusterController") will be created using KUDO to assign test environments to CI jobs and create new ones when necessary.
+To ensure that a minimum number of test environments are always ready to use, a Kubernetes controller (called "ClusterController") will be created to assign test environments to CI jobs and create new ones when necessary.

 These controllers will live in the same cluster as Prow, making it very easy to integrate with new jobs.